CihatAcar/OpenAI-ChatGPT-Customizable-Behaviour-Chatbots/README.md

 ## Meet the Chatbots:

-- **Henry**: Engage with a warm and friendly bot that adjusts its tone and style based on pre-configured behaviors.
+- **Ada**: Engage with a warm and friendly bot that adjusts its tone and style based on pre-configured behaviors.
-- **Vera**: Vera is ever-ready to chat with a sad tone of unique personality defined in the configuration settings.
+- **Turing**: Turing is ever-ready to chat with a sad tone of unique personality defined in the configuration settings.

 ## Engage and Contribute: